|Who wants to make HGV journeys use more fuel?|

 Restrictions on Station Road do not stop HGVs on the A350 from continuing to be driven through Westbury.
 HGV journeys to/from the trading estates are now having a worse effect.
 But the Station Road restrictions slanted the calculated HGV flow forecasts to make the WCC eastern bypass scheme look better than it was.

 WCC's Station Road weak bridge story emerged only lately.
 It does not seem to add up.
 You might think that if this bridge had to be restricted to only 3T, or now 7.5T, which excludes lorries & buses, there must be a fundamental safety issue.
 You might think that an emergency CLOSURE may have been needed.
 But heavy lorries and buses (with people inside...) have been going over the weak bridge...!
-It was observed fairly recently that this weak bridge was withstanding about a 100T weight of backed-up lorries.
+It was observed not so long ago that this weak bridge was withstanding about a 100T weight of backed-up lorries.
 And why not strengthen the bridge?
 Apparently, this is national policy and there is funding allocated.
 The Inquiry Inspectors questioned Wiltshire County Council about strengthening the bridge.
 Wiltshire County Council apparently acknowledged that, even after the bridge is strengthened, a weight limit would still be applied...

 The 2007 WCC plans included the proposed Eastern Westbury Bypass, an alternative Western bypass route (with direct access to the A36) and the weight limits in the area - though no weight limit on Station Road...